bnb-chain/greenfield-go-sdk/README.md

 }
 ```

-We provide three construct functions to generate the Key Manager:
+We provide three construction functions to generate the Key Manager:

 ```go
 NewPrivateKeyManager(priKey string) (KeyManager, error)

 NewMnemonicKeyManager(mnemonic string) (KeyManager, error)
 ```

-- NewPrivateKeyManager.
-You should provide a Hex encoded string of your private key.
+- NewPrivateKeyManager: You should provide a Hex encoded string of your private key.
-- NewMnemonicKeyManager.
-You should provide your mnemonic, usually is a string of 24 words.
+- NewMnemonicKeyManager: You should provide your mnemonic, usually a string of 24 words.

 Examples: